- Selective Functional Movement Assessment (SFMA Level 1)

 - Neurokinetic Therapy (Level 1 & 2)

-- Active Release Technique of the Spine (Spine & Lower Extremities)
+- Active Release Technique (Spine & Lower Extremities)

 - Herman & Wallace Female Pelvic Floor Internal Assessment & Treatment (Level 1)